 4. How long does a bad credit rating last?

 Debts have a finite duration, and so does negative information that appears on your credit report.
-All negative information on the credit information often falls off the report after 7 years.
+All negative information on the credit information after 7 years often start to value less for the credit score.
 Make sure all your payments and your credit activities are timely and regular to show stability in your credit behaviour and eventually pushing your credit score towards the good side.

 5. Who Can See Your Credit Report?

 Your credit report information is not available to the public and can be accessed only you’re your permission.
 When you apply for a loan and credit card then your permission is required as the lenders and banks need to investigate the information to determine your creditworthiness and your potential and ability to pay back the borrowed amount.

 Now that we have explained the basics of Credit Score, wait no longer, follow these steps and start building a good credit history now!

 Penetration of Fintech firms and easing of lending norms by the banks have led to easier availability of loans for many.
 While it has become easier to avail loans or credit, it is very much necessary to understand that the repayment must be done by the borrower within all the deadlines.